ArashMTech/LCS_Algorithm/README.md

 Result:

-lenght of string for answer is: 2 result is :
+lenght of string for answer is : 2

+result is :

   bc